lammps/lammps/doc/src/molecule.rst

 will be constrained by SHAKE via the "fix shake" command.
 The other two Shake sections must also appear in the file.

-The a,b,c values are bond types (from 1 to Nbondtypes) for all bonds in the SHAKE cluster that this atom belongs to.
+The a,b,c values are bond types for all bonds in the SHAKE cluster that this atom belongs to.
+Bond types may be either numbers (from 1 to Nbondtypes) or bond type labels as defined by the :doc:`labelmap <labelmap>` command or a "Bond Type Labels" section of a data file.

 The number of values that must appear is determined by the shake flag for the atom (see the Shake Flags section above).
 All atoms in a particular cluster should list their a,b,c values identically.

 If flag = 0, no a,b,c values are listed on the line, just the (ignored) ID.